Lesley Judd: Blue Peter

-Brought in to the show when Valerie Singleton began to diversify her television career in 1972, Judd initially presented with Singleton, John Noakes and Peter Purves, the partnership with Noakes and Purves lasting until 1978, the show's longest-running line-up.
-Judd's tenure on Blue Peter was often in doubt; she was retained for most of her seven years on the show on short term 3-month contracts.
+Brought in to the show when Valerie Singleton began to diversify her television career in 1972, Judd initially presented with Singleton, John Noakes and Peter Purves, the partnership with Noakes and Purves lasting until 1978.
+After Noakes and Purves left three months apart she was briefly joined by Simon Groom and Christopher Wenner and her successor Tina Heath.
+Judd left the show finally in April 1979.
+Her tenure on Blue Peter was often in doubt; she was retained for most of her seven years on the show on short term 3-month contracts.
 When her first marriage, to Derek Fowlds, broke down in 1975 and her ex-husband threatened to 'tell all' to the tabloid press, Sally James was lined up to replace her on Blue Peter, but the storm blew over and Judd remained with the programme.

-In 1975, Judd visited the Bishop Rock lighthouse, but (according to her BBC profile page) "looked like she was about to plunge into the murky depths."
+In 1975, Judd visited the Bishop Rock lighthouse, but (according to her BBC profile page) "looked like she was about to plunge into the murky depths".
 Disaster nearly struck as she travelled by rope to the lighthouse from a boat.
 Her harness slipped, leaving Judd with no support should she lose her grip on the rope.
 Show editors Biddy Baxter and Richard Marson both defended Judd's reaction to this incident in subsequent books, revealing that she could not swim and thus showed enormous bravery by undertaking the challenge at all.
 During her time on Blue Peter Judd also presented the spin-off series Blue Peter Special Assignment.

 Personal life

 In 1974 Judd married Derek Fowlds but in 1975 the marriage broke down and they divorced in 1978.
-She then married Terry Gabell, a Blue Peter camera man (who filmed Nelson Column climb in 1977) in 1978.
+She then married Terry Gabell, a Blue Peter cameraman (who filmed a Nelson's Column climb in 1977) in 1978.
 Judd left Blue Peter in 1979 after Gabell's multiple sclerosis worsened.
 She divorced him and later married former drummer Anthony Relph in 1986.
-They had two children, Henry (born 1984) and adopted daughter Marta in 1987.
+They had two children.
 Relph died of lung embolism at 48.

 She later moved to France and married retired radio station manager Peter Thornton who died in 2002 from heart disease.

-In an interview in 2008 Judd admitted to having a "crush" on her Blue Peter co-star John Noakes.